blackfisk-tech/vstx-data-table/README.md

 # VueStacks.com Data-Table

-> vstx-data-table is a powerful data grid that currently supports Vue.js 2.4+ however we are actively working on support native web components in future releases.
+> The VSTX Data Table is a powerful data grid targeting Vue.js 2.4+ with planned support towards Native Web Components
-> Currently vstx-data-table is built support bulma framework however with a few tweaking/extending of the css, other frameworks such as bootstrap can be supported.
+> Theme: VSTX Data Table is built using the Bulma (https://bulma.io/) CSS framework and FontAwesome icons.
+Support for other CSS frameworks like Bootstrap can be achieved using additional CSS.
+Other icon sets can currently be used by overriding the icons with named slots.

 ## Current Features
- - Sort multiple columns
+ - Deep Filtering & Search with column support for complex datasets
+ - Multiple Column Sorting
+ - Support for large datasets (Tested with 25k rows of complex nested objects)
- - Slot content overrides at the row/column/cell levels
+ - Customize content display using Slots at the Row/Column/Cell Levels
- - Calculated fields using basic sum/averages formulas
- - On-page configs for column position
- - Config change call backs for data-configuration persistance
+ - Client-side exports of data to CSV or Excel
+ - Optional Column Totals by Page & Total
  - Pagination
- - Data-Totals by Page & by Total All Data
- - In-Data filtering with deep scans of complex objects
- - Callback requerying filtering data to provide a new data-set
+ - On-page configurations for Column Position, Sort Order, and more
+ - Configuration Prop input and Emits configuration change events to support configuration persistence
  - Hidden Columns
- - Support for data-sets with over 25k records
- - Client-size exporting of data in CSV & Excel

 ## Roadmap
- - Abstract the CSS layer to make is support any css framework
+ - Abstract the CSS layer for supporting any css framework
+ - Improve mobile support (Fixed headers and first column)
+ - Add Calculated Fields using basic Sum/Averages Formulas
+ - Move thread-expensive Filtering to Web Worker to unblock UI in large datasets
  - Extend support for higher level math/formula functions
  - Incorporate [Native Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) in our 2.0 release
  - Build testing suite for both UX/UI & low level support for testing formulas/math functions